Swiss keeper shocked after fans urinate in his water bottle

 Swiss tabloid Blick reported that the unidentified fans had persuaded a ball boy behind the goal to pass them the bottle during the second half of the match.

-The paper said the fans shouted "Now you have AIDS" after Felder realised what had happened.
+The paper said the fans shouted "Now you have AIDS" after Felder realized what had happened.

 Muri coach Beat Hubeli was shocked